 Clothing: Warm clothes such as a down coat, a hat, gloves, and thick trousers are needed to stay warm.
 Purchase these items if you don't bring them with you.

 January is a good time to stay indoors in blustery Shanghai unless it is Chinese New Year.
-In that case, go out and see the fireworks and celebrations and the Lantern Festival.
+In that case, go out and see the fireworks and celebrations.

-You can see the traditional New Year lantern display at Yu Garden and Bazaar.
+You can see the traditional New Year lantern display at Yuyuan Garden and Bazaar.
 It is one of the highlights of Shanghai, and it is easy to reach at the center of Shanghai's Old City, a few blocks south of the Bund.

 Yu Yuan's surrounding bazaar area has good shopping opportunities for traditional Chinese products, gold, and jewels.There are other shopping streets for New Year's too.
 Also read Top Five Old Streets in Shanghai.